These questions will be robustly answered come the end of this month when Tanzania re-bases her GDP accounting period to 2007.

 Although there were some LNG resources at Sonko sonko, they were not fully exploited and the quantity of LNG available in Tanzania is estimated at 53tcf.

 Concomitant with the elevation of GDP will be the rise in GDP per capita which will see the country move closer to achieving its target of being a middle income economy by 2020.
-Estimated based on the 2012 census place the population of Tanzania at 47 million.
+Estimates based on the 2012 census place the population of Tanzania at 47 million.
 This works to a GDP per capita $894 compared to $708 in the current estimates.

 And given the new larger economy, the growth rates per quarter and per year will also change.
-Economists say, they will not be surprised if Tanzania has been posting double digit growth for a while now.
+Economists say they will not be surprised if Tanzania has been posting double digit growth for a while now.

 There are benefits too such as the decline in national debt to GDP ratio which by end of April stood at US$17.853, says the Central Bank of Tanzania.
 At the old estimates this amount of debt was the equivalent of 53 per cent of GDP.